Saginaw Fire Department introduces its first arson dog

 "It's an awesome privilege to have this dog.
 There's not very many of us in the country," Lt.
 John Tadlock said.
 "There's eight other dogs that State Farm has sponsored in the state of Texas."

-The 2-year-old black lab recently received his certification… And his partner couldn’t be more thrilled
+The 2-year-old black lab recently received his certification...
+And his partner couldn't be more thrilled.

 "There's three things that they do," Lt.
 Tadlock said.